tecunningham/tecunningham.github.io/_posts/2017-04-015-the-mechanical-and-the-rational.md

 > The two types of models can be differentiated ... by manipulating variables that influence the likelihood that people will reason in a certain manner but that should have no impact on the operation of the associative model.
 We have seen that such variables (e.g., instructions, secondary tasks, ceiling effects, nature of the cues and outcomes) do indeed have a huge effect.
 Given these results, it is justified to entertain the belief that participants are using controlled processes such as reasoning and to look for new ways to model and understand these processes.

+# Conclusion

+I guess there are two natural followup questions to this argument:

+**(1) If you looked in the history of psychology, could you find as many examples of making the opposite mistake?**

+In other words, how often have we have over-estimated the rationality of human behaviour.
+Yeah, maybe you're right.
+It's not hard to find economists who are like that -- who'll insist that, whatever people do, it's in their best interest.

+**(2) If you're so down on it, then why is reinforcement learning useful to dog trainers and to computer programmers?**

 # Misc Notes

-**Q: If you're so down on it, then why is reinforcement learning useful to dog trainers and to computer programmers?**
+Good question.

 <!--
 **Barto & Sutton chapter on the history of reinforcement learning.**